All Episodes

 Gas prices.

-Not only that, school lunch has gone up in some places 70 cents where it used to be a dollar thirty.
+Not only that, school lunch has gone up in some places 70 cents, where it used to be $1.30, now it's $2, $2 for lunch in the United States of America.

-My God, ladies and gentlemen.
+My God, ladies and gentlemen, what has become of us?

 And then there's this story from Live Science.

-About one-third of American schools are within an air pollution danger zone near major highways, and the pollutants that stream from cars and trucks, according to a new study from the UC Cincinnati Childhood Allergy and Air Pollution Study has shown that exposure of school-aged children to traffic pollutants near made roads is associated with a greater risk of developing asthma and other respiratory problems later in life.
+About one-third of American schools are within an air pollution danger zone near major highways, and the pollutants that stream from cars and trucks, according to a new study from the UC Cincinnati Childhood Allergy and Air Pollution Study, has shown that exposure of school-aged children to traffic pollutants near made roads is associated with a greater risk of developing asthma and other respiratory problems later in life.

-Other research has uh also shown children are exposed to pollution on school buses, and that one way to reduce their exposure is to stop idling the buses as they wait for their charges to board.
+Other research has also shown children are exposed to pollution on school buses, and that one way to reduce their exposure is to stop idling the buses as they wait for their charges to board.

 We had no idea we're killing our kids with idling school buses.

-And of course, there's no mention in this story, uh, ladies and gentlemen, of the stupid mandate from years ago to bus kids all over creation for societal reasons that the liberals made up.
+And of course, there's no mention in this story, ladies and gentlemen, of the stupid mandate from years ago to bus kids all over creation for societal reasons that the liberals made up.

 Most kids could be going to a school up the street.

-And anyway, uh ladies and gentlemen, we need to rethink the way we're dealing with the kids.
+At any rate, ladies and gentlemen, we need to rethink the way we're dealing with the kids.

 We're pushing them too hard.